akhlaqueak/MKP-Study/README.md

 ### Enable CTCP in the Recursion

-To enable CTCP in the recursion, compile the program with -D_SECOND_ORDER_PRUNING_, the switch is enabled in following make target
+To enable CTCP in the recursion, compile the program with -D_SECOND_ORDER_PRUNING_ the switch is enabled in following make target

 ```
 make CTCP